CivicTechAtlanta/marta-js/README.md

-# TODO intro
+# Introduction

 An API key is only required for the realtime Rail API.
+The realtime Bus API does not require an API key.
+You can request an API key from the [Marta Key Registration site](http://www.itsmarta.com/developer-reg-rtt.aspx).

-You can request an API key and get more documentation on the data from the [MARTA Developer Resources site](http://www.itsmarta.com/app-developer-resources.aspx).
+Get additional documentation on the data from the [MARTA Developer Resources site](http://www.itsmarta.com/app-developer-resources.aspx).

+# Field Definitions

+## Bus
+* adherence
+Identifies the current time of arrival compared to scheduled arrival time.
+Positive number indicates bus is running x minutes late.
+Negative number indicates bus is running x minutes early.

+* direction
+Direction the bus is headed to (i.e. Northbound).

+* latitude
+Current latitude of Bus.

+* longitude
+Current longitude of Bus.

+* msg_time
+Time of last update?

+* route
+Name of the bus route (i.e. 12).

+## Train
+* destination
+Destination of train (i.e. Airport)

+* direction
+Direction of train (i.e. S)

+* event_time
+Time of last update?

+* line
+Name of the train line (i.e. GOLD)

+* next_arr
+Time of the next train arrival.

+* station
+Name of the station (i.e. AIRPORT STATION)

+* train_id
+Train identifier number (i.e. 303506)

+* waiting_seconds
+?

+* waiting_time
+?

 # Usage